 You'll find these bad boys in Tokyo and given the number of vending machines in Japan we can sort of see the appeal.
 Sort of.

-Last on our list is this interesting vending machine in the UK.
 You can exchange "real" money for bitcoin here.
-It opened for business in a cafe near "Silicon Roundabout" tech hub in the East of London in March 2014.
+It opened for business in a cafe near the "Silicon Roundabout" tech hub in the East of London in March 2014.
 This is actually a pretty cool idea if you like this sort of thing.
 Certainly one of the more unique ones here.

 Technically speaking this is more of an ATM but you get the idea.